 HDI (High Density Interconnect) technology is increasingly becoming the solution for smaller, more durable, and more efficient PCBs.
 HDI technology allows for lighter, smaller products that do more faster than ever before by leveraging blind and buried vias that can be staggered, stacked, and integrated with microvias.

 This type of PCB technology allows for improved functionality in smaller consumer products, denser BGA and QFP packages, and lowered heat transfer induced stress.

-HDI Features & Benefits
+HDI Features and Benefits

 - Allows designers to incorporate more components onto smaller boards because HDI PCBs can be populated on both sides of the board.

 - Decrease power usage, leading to longer battery life in handheld and other battery powered devices.

 - More solid and rugged, allowing for increased strength and limited perforations